MichaelPlug/MichaelPlug/README.md

 :octocat: Hi!
 I'm a Michele, and I'm a freelance developer

-🖥️ I'm currently collaboreting with <a href="https://cine.dev/">CineDev</a> as Software Engineer and Swift developer.
+🖥️ I'm currently collaboreting with <a href="https://cine.dev/">CineDev</a> and Grabbit as Software Engineer and Swift developer.

 🌱 I'm currently attending the master's degree in <a href="https://corsidilaurea.uniroma1.it/en/corso/2021/29932/home">computer science</a> at La Sapienza of Rome